-Design professional desires, an early resolution to the dilemma.
+Design professional desire, an early resolution to the dilemma.
 A relationship can be construed to have occurred when a formal commitment is available.
 For a design professional, securing a formal commitment (consent) from a client, for a job, is one of the most difficult of tasks.
 Consent commits a client to pay the design professional for the services to be rendered.
 The professional also becomes obligated to deliver the expected services.

 For a design professional the job has already begun the day the idea of a project is discussed.
 The design grows to a concept (sketch, doodle or ideation sketch) with investments in labour, stationary, materials, and most importantly the intellectual skills.
 All this process the client invests in time, remaining worried, if the design professional will at all deliver.
 When a professional fails to deliver, (even if any advance that may be fully refunded) client’s time and effort are wasted. (both non calculable entities).